 Does my companion get elite status or early bird check-in benefits?

 Although I think this is something Southwest Airlines is reconsidering and working on, currently if you have elite status you are entitled to an earlier boarding but your companion is not.

 Similarly if you pay for ‘Early Bird Check-in’ that would apply to your reservation and not to your companion — they would need to pay for early bird check-in too.

 The reason this matters is that Southwest Airlines doesn’t have pre-assigned seats.
 You take an empty seat when you board.
 However when people are traveling together, while Southwest doesn’t have an official policy on this, the usual tactic is for one person to board early and save a seat for their companion.

 Can a lap infant travel free with a passenger who also has a companion?

 Yes!
 If you are traveling, and you have a companion, you can still bring a lap infant — all for the price of one ticket (either cash or points).

 Am I eligible for a Southwest Airlines credit card?

 All of the Southwest cards are subject to ‘5/24’, meaning that Chase will generally only approve customers who have had fewer than 5 new cards in the last 24 months.

-If you currently have a personal Southwest card you aren’t eligible for the bonus, or if you have gotten a bonus within the last 24 months.
+If you currently have a personal Southwest card you aren’t eligible for a bonus on one of their personal cards, or if you have gotten a bonus from one within the last 24 months.